‘Wanted’ Putin may visit Turkey for nuclear plant unveiling says Erdogan

-Turkish President Recep Tayyip Erdogan said on March 29 that Russian leader Vladimir Putin may visit Turkey on April 27 for the inauguration of the country's first nuclear power plant—such a visit to a Nato member country would spark outrage, especially given how Putin’s options for visits abroad have been severely curtailed because of the arrest warrant issued for him earlier this month by the International Criminal Court (ICC) over alleged war crimes.
+Turkish President Recep Tayyip Erdogan said on March 29 that Russian leader Vladimir Putin may visit Turkey on April 27 for the inauguration of the country's first nuclear power plant (NPP) – such a visit to a Nato member country would spark outrage, especially given how Putin’s options for visits abroad have been severely curtailed because of the arrest warrant issued for him earlier this month by the International Criminal Court (ICC) over alleged war crimes.

-There is also another aspect to the ICC factor—the international tribunal seated in The Hague was at the start of this month asked to investigate the Erdogan administration for claimed crimes against humanity committed in its pursuit and persecution of opponents around the world.
+There is also another aspect to the ICC factor – the international tribunal seated in The Hague was at the start of this month asked to investigate the Erdogan administration for claimed crimes against humanity committed in its pursuit and persecution of opponents around the world.

 Turkey is not a signatory to the Rome Statute that established the ICC, thus during a Putin visit it would not face any request to execute the arrest warrant issued against the Russian president for alleged war crimes including the illegal deportation to Russia of hundreds of Ukrainian children.